Picking and Sizing your electrodes.

 RWMA Class 20

-COPPER-ALUMINUM OXIDE (Glidcop) has exceptional resistance to deformation when welding and it is highly recommended for weld caps when welding coated and galvanized steels.
+COPPER-ALUMINUM OXIDE (Glidcop) has exceptional resistance to deformation when resistance welding and it is recommended as a welding alloy when welding coated and galvanized steels.
 It allows a stable start-up and generally outlasts other cap material when welding parameters are not carefully controlled.
+It is expensive and comes in minimum order amounts.

 Also Known as: Elkaloy 20 and CuAL₂O₃

 Don't see the alloy you're looking for?
-Please check out our copper alloys section
+Give us a call or Please check out our copper alloys section.

 ELKONITE